Git Workflow#

 • hotfix/xxx: Used for urgent production-critical fixes.

-• Merged back into main.
+• Merged back into release or main.

 • The fix is then cherry-picked into develop.